fhightower-tc/fhightower-tc.gitlab.io/content/post/tools/threatconnect-doublecheck.md

 +++

 This library is the foundation for monitoring automated collection systems, allowing analysts to validate their work before sharing, and providing insight into the quality/completeness of data in a ThreatConnect source.

+There is a spaces app to create and manage profiles for this system described [here](https://tc.hightower.space/post/spaces-apps/tc-doublecheck-profile-creator-and-manager/).